-EDUC 428 Six Week P-K Early Childhood Student Teaching 5 hours

-The pre-service teacher is expected to complete a minimum of six (6) weeks of student teaching at the pre-school or kindergarten level.
+EDUC 428 Early Childhood Student Teaching (Preschool to 3rd Grade) 10 hours The pre-service teacher is expected to complete a minimum of ten (10) weeks of student teaching at the pre-school through 3rd grade level..
 The pre-service teacher is expected to develop lessons, work as a team member, develop a unit, manage students, assess student performance, and complete any tasks expected of a teacher.